It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-With perhaps 15 or 20 meters (60 feet) of line out, and anchored to my shoe, the 60cm (2ft) span kite flew all over the place.
-The breeze was gusty and pushing over 25kph at times.
-Quite a test for the Rok which does best in light winds.
+With perhaps 15 or 20 meters (60 feet) of line out and anchored to my shoe, the 60 cm (48 in.) span kite flew all over the place.
+The breeze was gusty and pushing over 25 kph at times—quite a test for the rok which does best in light winds.
 But it was coping.

 Due to the warm weather there was a bit of trouble with old bits of electrical tape coming off at the spar tips, but I just squeezed them back on and kept flying.
-The Rokkaku kite, in traditional dimensions, is an amazingly stable tail-less kite.
+The rokkaku kite, in traditional dimensions, is an amazingly stable tailless kite.
 It will stay up all day on a long line in light winds.
-Or moderate winds, if built a little heavier.
+Or it will do it in moderate winds, if built a little heavier.

-Checking the wind meter which I had parked on a log fence, it had registered an average of 11kph gusting to 24kph.
-Pretty ideal for most kites, if a little on the strong side for most of my light-wind designs!
+When I checked the wind meter, which had been parked on a log fence, it had registered an average of 11 kph gusting to 24 kph.
+This is pretty ideal for most kites, if a little on the strong side for most of my light-wind designs!

 Big Sled, Little Rok

 There was a window of only half an hour or so to get out and fly something in the late afternoon.
-6 year old Aren actually volunteered to fly too.
+Aren (6 years old) actually volunteered to fly too.
 Although he features on a number of pages on this site, he hasn't been a keen kiter in recent times.
-His Mum's smart phone has its attractions you see!
-Anyway...
+His mum's smart phone has its attractions you see!
+Anyway.

-Out at the school reserve, the Southerly was fairly unobstructed.
-No tall trees on the upwind side of the field.
+Out at the school reserve, the southerly was fairly unobstructed; there were no tall trees on the upwind side of the field.
 This was good for the Dowel Sled, which is very picky about the air it flies in.
-Aren had the 2-Skewer Rokkaku on a 20 pound line, while I flew the Sled on the 50 pound line.
+Aren had the MBK 2-Skewer Rokkaku on a 20-pound line, while I flew the sled on the 50-pound line.

-Near the ground, the wind meter recorded an average of 4.3 kph and a max gust of 12.2 kph.
-Not much turbulence perhaps, but it sure was gusty!
+Near the ground, the wind meter recorded an average of 4.3 kph and a maximum gust of 12.2 kph.
+The wind was not too turbulent perhaps, but it sure was gusty!